cedar-policy/cedar-docs/docs/collections/_schema/schema.md

 A [namespace](../overview/terminology.html#term-namespaces) declaration identifies and defines a scope for all entity types, actions, and common types declared within it.
 The name of a namespace consists of identifiers separated by double colons (`::`).

 {: .important }
 >The namespace name must be normalized and cannot include any embedded whitespace, such as spaces, newlines, control characters, or comments.
+It also may not include the reserved `__cedar` identifier.

 A namespace declaration contains three types of declarations, appearing in any order: